mikewest/securer-contexts/README.md

 ## A Problem

 In 2015, we worked together to define a minimum bar for websites' security.
-At the time, the threats we were most concerned about blunting involved limiting the capabilities of active and passive network attackers.
+At the time, the threats we were most concerned about mitigating required limiting the capabilities of active and passive network attackers.
 To that end, we defined a "[secure context][secure-context]" that enforced security at the transport layer by ensuring that a given document and its ancestors were securely delivered.
 We've very successfully parlayed that definition into